willhowes/makers_portfolio_and_notes/week_3.md

 ## Daily Goals

-1. Learn about building a simple web appp
+1. Learn about MVC
+* Achieved by:
+ * See take away notes below.

 2. Have a go at the [servers practical](https://github.com/makersacademy/skills-workshops/blob/master/practicals/servers_and_clients/servers.md)